aws/aws-cdk/packages/aws-cdk-lib/aws-codedeploy/README.md

 import * as cloudwatch from 'aws-cdk-lib/aws-cloudwatch';

-// Alarm on the number of unhealthy ECS tasks in each target group const blueUnhealthyHosts = new cloudwatch.Alarm(stack, 'BlueUnhealthyHosts', {
+// Alarm on the number of unhealthy ECS tasks in each target group const blueUnhealthyHosts = new cloudwatch.Alarm(this, 'BlueUnhealthyHosts', {
   alarmName: stack.stackName + '-Unhealthy-Hosts-Blue',
   metric: blueTargetGroup.metricUnhealthyHostCount(),
   threshold: 1,
   evaluationPeriods: 2,
 });

-const greenUnhealthyHosts = new cloudwatch.Alarm(stack, 'GreenUnhealthyHosts', {
+const greenUnhealthyHosts = new cloudwatch.Alarm(this, 'GreenUnhealthyHosts', {
   alarmName: stack.stackName + '-Unhealthy-Hosts-Green',
   metric: greenTargetGroup.metricUnhealthyHostCount(),
   threshold: 1,